Activities and Benefits for Members of the Hawkeye Fly Fishing Association:

 Local area groups hold meetings in several locations across the state.
 These meetings include fly tying, casting days, presentations by local anglers and fishing outings.

 - Newsletter - The Flyline is published six times a year and is free to all members.
 Each issue is full of informative and entertaining articles on fly fishing by Iowa fly fishers and also keeps members abreast of all club news and upcoming activities.
 And it’s also archived on line!!!

 - Fun!
 Through outings, meeting, tying sessions you have a chance to make new friends, learn about fly fishing and develop new sources of places to fish.

-In addition, a 10 percent savings on a three year membership is available for Associate, Senior, Student, and Family memberships.
-To join please send your Name, Address, Phone Number and E-mail address along with payment.
+To become a member, please send your Name, Address, Phone Number and E-mail address along with payment.
 Make checks payable to Hawkeye Fly Fishing Association.
-Please indicate the level of participation you wish, whether this is a new or renewal membership and if a club member sponsored you.
+Please indicate the membership at which you wish to join, whether this is a new or renewal membership and if a specific club member encouraged you to HFFA.